 Which is great, as this is a speaker you can fit anywhere in your home.
 And because it weighs around 700g, you don't have to worry about it being easily knocked over by small children or animals.
 It's a solid, weighty thing that squeezes into a range of spaces - whether that be a table top, kitchen counter or nestled by your living room's entertainment centre.

-You only need to make sure Echo has access to a mains power outlet.
+You only need to make sure the Echo has access to a mains power outlet.
 Unlike most Bluetooth speakers at this price point, Echo isn't portable because there's no battery on board.
 It must be plugged in at all times, but that's kind of a good thing because then you know for sure that it's always on, always listening, and always ready to provide quick answers and information.
-Echo isn't a conventional speaker like the portable Bluetooth competition.

 Control wise, Echo has three buttons.
 Well, two, plus a control ring around the top to control volume.
-Above this ring is a separate light circle that glows a dull white when you dial the volume ring, or it'll shine a brilliant blue when you say "Alexa", which is the personal assistant's name and wake-up word.
-Kind of like Siri, Cortana or Google Now.
-You can ditch the Alexa name and use a variety of others if you prefer, but you can't programme your own specific (we can see it now: all the swear word choices).
+Above this ring is a separate light circle that glows a dull white when you dial the volume ring, or it'll shine a brilliant blue when you say "Alexa", which is the personal assistant's wake-up word, kind of like Siri, Cortana or Google Assistant.

 As with all Amazon products, there's a tie-in with the company's shopping and pay-for services - aka £79/year Amazon Prime.
-And with Echo you'll want a subscription to get the most out of the product.
-Although you don't have to sign up.
-Alexa can still control your heating (if you have Hive) and play music from your phone or laptop without the added subscription and as Alexa has matured and support has expanded, the original feeling that this was closely ties to Amazon's other services has slightly diminished.
+With Echo you'll want a subscription to get the most out of the product, although you don't have to sign up.
+Alexa can still do a whole world of things without the added subscription and as Alexa has matured and support has expanded, the original feeling that this was closely ties to Amazon's other services has slightly diminished.
 Still, the slickest and smartest music experience is with Amazon Music.

 You can use the Echo app to manage your settings, to-do list, shopping list, connected services, music, and provide an overview of all your requests.
 That's right: every query is stored on the History screen with a brief audio clip of what you said.
 It's almost creepy.